trepichio/vue-smart-router-layouts/README.md

 -  /posts/1 (or any other id)
 -  /posts/edit/1 (or any other id)
 ```

+*Restriction Note: Nested routes can go only one level deep.*
 ## 🏁 Getting Started <a name = "getting_started"></a>

 ### Project setup